Halal Flavours: A Guide to the Moscow's Best Spots

 Sultan Pizza & Burgers

-On bustling Novy Arbat, Sultan Pizza & Burgers turns the idea of halal fast food into something far more refined.
+On bustling Noviy Arbat, Sultan Pizza & Burgers turns the idea of halal fast food into something far more refined.
+The venue is especially popular among visitors looking for casual dining in the city centre without sacrificing quality or atmosphere.
 The team behind it found a way to pair speed and quality, serving freshly made dishes in a setting closer to a restaurant than a takeaway.
 The kitchen works with lean, natural meat and vegetables from local farms, and the menu reads like a playful mix of East and West.
+Alongside burgers and pizza, guests can expect rich sauces, carefully balanced spices, and generous portions designed for relaxed meals with friends.
 The house favourites are the signature bahandi burgers, the Sultan Burger with beef, cheese, mushrooms, and truffle sauce, and a secret-recipe pizza brought straight from Saudi Arabia.
+With its modern interiors, central location, and mix of comfort food and halal-friendly cooking, the restaurant reflects the changing face of the capital’s contemporary food scene.

 Address: Noviy Arbat Street, 15